“14th International Conference on Pensions, Insurance and Savings”

 Location Date: Poznan, Poland 24th – 25th September 2015.

-The Conference will be organised by Chair of Economic Sciences at Poznan University of Technology.
+The Conference will be organized by Chair of Economic Sciences at Poznan University of Technology.

 More information and on-line regisration of the conference on the website: www.kne.put.poznan.pl/mke2015